NEW TO KOZEN

 As a beginner which class should I go to?

 - Every single class is suitable for beginners, for real!
+We believe Yoga is a practice of kindness so challenge yourself when you have the energy & chill out when you’re exhausted.
+Plus, every single pose can be modified to be more challenging or easier.
 Want to know the difference in the classes?
 You can find that info here.

 I’m so new to Yoga I don’t have a mat.